By DAVE CAWLEY

 This Dec.
 8, 2009 image of the Powell house shows the window police officers smashed to gain entry to the home covered by a piece of cardboard.
 Photo: West Valley City, Utah police

-The house, which sat in a quiet cul-de-sac called Sarah Circle, was empty.
+The house, on a quiet cul-de-sac called Sarah Circle, was empty.

 There was no sign of a struggle but officers noticed family’s minivan was missing from the garage.
 When Ellis walked through the house, he found Susan’s purse sitting on the bedroom dresser.